Why Do South Africans Compare PowerBall and Lotto?

 • 💰

-Set a strict monthly budget and never exceed it
+Set a strict budget and never exceed it

 Decide your monthly lottery budget in advance (e.g. R50 or R100) and treat it exactly like entertainment spending.
-Never chase losses or buy extra tickets after a bad run.
-The odds do not improve regardless of how many consecutive draws you miss.
+Never chase losses or buy extra tickets after a bad run — the odds do not improve no matter how many draws you have missed, and chasing losses is a recognised warning sign of problem gambling.

 • 🎫